maxharlow/reconcile/README.md

 <hr>

-#### `ship-mmsi-numbers-to-ship-details`
+#### `ship-mmsi-numbers-to-ship-imo-numbers`

-Use [Equasis](https://www.equasis.org/) to take a list of ship MMSI numbers, and retrieve all their connected companies, as well as other details.
+Use [Equasis](https://www.equasis.org/) to take a list of ship MMSI numbers, and retrieve the IMO number for each.
 Note Equasis only allows around 500 lookups per day.
 If you exceed that two days in a row you get blocked for seven days.

 Parameters:
 * `email` The email address for a registered Equasis account.